Skip to content

 Remove Column Data Action: removeColumnData

-The removeColumnData action removes a specific column from a given sheet in an Excel file.
+The removeColumnData command removes a specific column from a given sheet in an Excel file.
 This function is useful for cleaning up unnecessary or irrelevant data in your spreadsheets.

 Note: Ensure that the file being used is not open during the Case execution to avoid errors or conflicts.